 - Be confident.
 You know how you want your team to work.
 Don’t settle for anything less, and expect great not mediocre results for your team.

-If you manage poor performance well and manage to raise performance, then this not only instils a sense of achievement for the employee, but also gives a great message out to other staff that you are fair and tuned in to what is happening.
+If you succeed in managing poor performance well and manage to raise performance, then this not only instils a sense of achievement for the employee but also gives a great message out to other staff that you are fair and tuned in to what is happening.
 Your team might not know when poor performance is being tackled.
 But they certainly do know if it is not being addressed at all.